-There's a movement —or two, or many — underfoot.
+There's a movement underfoot.
 It goes by myriad names and comes in an array of colors.
 The common thread, though, involves citizens stepping up to better their surroundings, to create safer, more livable, and more environmentally sound urban environments.
 According to the folks at Pattern Cities, some popular monikers include “guerilla urbanism,” “pop-up urbanism,” "new urbanism," “changescaping,” or “D.I.Y. urbanism.”
-They, however, prefer the “tactical urbanism” approach which is defined with five specific criteria:
+They, however, prefer the “tactical urbanism” approach, which is defined with five specific criteria:

 The development of social capital between citizens and the building of organizational capacity between public-private institutions, nonprofits and their constituents.